ValaaLabs/valaa-stack/DEVOPS.md

 > `global` pool.

-For example typing `vlm status` in some directory context would forward the command to `package.json:script.valma-status` first if one exists and falling back to the more generic versions if not.
-The call eventually resolves at the global `/usr/bin/valma-status` - which calls `vlm status-*` invoking all valma `status scripts` (scripts prefixed with `valma-status-`) visible on the execution context pools.
+For example typing `vlm status` in some directory context would forward the command to `localbin/valma-status` first if one exists and falling back to the more generic versions if not.
+The call eventually resolves at the global `/usr/bin/valma-status`.
+Its implementation then calls `vlm .status/**/*` which calls all scripts matching the glob `.valma-status/**/*` visible on the execution context pools (these particular scripts are commonly called `valma status scripts`).

 > `valos-vault-3.3`: A package can export valma scripts using npm
 > package.json `bin` section and by prefixing the exported name with